-leading question: a question that suggests a certain response or makes an implicit assumption (for example, "How long have you been an alcoholic?")
+item pretest: a method of testing subjects' interest in reading magazine or newspaper articles item-selection study: a readership study used to determine who reads specific parts of a newspaper leading question: a question that suggests a certain response or makes an implicit assumption (for example, "How long have you been an alcoholic?")

-literal replication: a study that is an exact duplication of a previous study longitudinal research: the collection of data at different points in time mailing list: a compilation of names and addresses, sometimes prepared by a commercial firm, that is used as a sampling frame for mail surveys mail survey: the mailing of self-administered questionnaires to a sample of people; the researcher must rely on the recipients to mail back their responses main effect: the effect of the independent variable(s) on the dependent variable (no interaction is present)
+Likert scale: measurement scale where respondents strongly agree, agree, are neutral, disagree, or strongly disagree with the statements literal replication: a study that is an exact duplication of a previous study local area network (LAN): computer batch processing when one computer serves as a host for several others longitudinal research: the collection of data at different points in time mailing list: a compilation of names and addresses, sometimes prepared by a commercial firm, that is used as a sampling frame for mail surveys mail survey: the mailing of self-administered questionnaires to a sample of people; the researcher must rely on the recipients to mail back their responses main effect: the effect of the independent variable(s) on the dependent variable (no interaction is present)

-marker variable: a variable that highlights or defines the construct under study masked recall: a survey technique in which the interviewer show respondents the front cover of a newspaper or magazine with the name of the publication blacked out to test unaided recall of the publication matrix: a two-dimensional array of scalars mean: the arithmetic average of a set of scores measurement: a procedure whereby a researcher assigns numerals to objects, events, or properties according to certain rules measurement error: an inconsistency produced by the instruments used in a research media efficiency: reaching the maximum possible audience for the smallest possible cost median: the midpoint of a distribution of medium variables: in a content analysis, the aspects of content that are unique to the medium under consideration (for example, typography to a newspaper or magazine)
+mainframe: computer larger than a mini or micro, but smaller than a supercomputer manipulation check: a test to determine if the manipulation of the independent variable actually had the intended effect marker variable: a variable that highlights or defines the construct under study mark-sense reader: see optical character reader masked recall: a survey technique in which the interviewer shows respondents the front cover of a newspaper or magazine with the name of the publication blacked out to test unaided recall of the publication matrix: a two-dimensional array of scalars mean: the arithmetic average of a set of scores measurement: a procedure whereby a researcher assigns numerals to objects, events, or properties according to certain rules measurement error: an inconsistency produced by the instruments used in a research study media efficiency: reaching the maximum possible audience for the smallest possible cost median: the midpoint of a distribution of scores medium variables: in a content analysis, the aspects of content that are unique to the medium under consideration (for example, typography to a newspaper or magazine)

-method of authority: a method of knowing whereby something is believed because a source seen as an authority says it is true method of intuition: a method of knowing whereby something is believed because it is "self-evident" or "stands to reason" (also called a priori reasoning)
+memory: the amount of information a computer can store and work with, excluding external storage devices method of authority: a method of knowing whereby something is believed because a source seen as an authority says it is true method of intuition: a method of knowing whereby something is believed because it is "self-evident" or "stands to reason" (also called a priori reasoning)

-method of tenacity: a method of knowing whereby something is believed because a person has always believed it to be true method-specific results: research results based on, or specific to, the research method used metro survey area: a broadcasting region representing one of the Consolidated Metropolitan Statistical Areas (CMSA), as defined by the U.S. Office of Management and Budget microcomputer: a small computer made possible by the development of microprocessors (chips)

-mode: the score that occurs most often in a frequency distribution modem: an electronic device used to transfer computer data via telephone lines (acronym for modulate-demodulate)
+method of tenacity: a method of knowing whereby something is believed because a person has always believed it to be true method-specific results: research results based on, or specific to, the research method used metro survey area: a broadcasting region representing one of the Consolidated Metropolitan Statistical Areas (CMSA), as defined by the U.S. Office of Management and Budget microcomputer: see personal computer microprocessor chip (microchip): primary computer hardware processing component minicomputer: computer that is larger than a microcomputer but smaller than a mainframe mode: the score that occurs most often in a frequency distribution modem: an electronic device used to transfer computer data via telephone lines (acronym for modulatedemodulate)